 Wright, Lewis (1838 – 1905 ).
 A Popular Handbook to the Microscope.
 The Religious Tract Society.
 London

-Grace’s Guide to British Industrial History available at Lewis Wright – Graces Guide
+Grace’s Guide to British Industrial History is available at Lewis Wright – Graces Guide

 The book tells the story of an impoverished family struggling through the early years of industrialization.
 It was published separately in the United States and England.
 The author, Emily Steel Elliot (1836 – 1897), was a native of England, so it is most likely the location she envisioned to guide her descriptive depictions.
 Emily Elliot had written several other inspirational books but was better known as a composer of religious hymns.
 The story she tells is as seen through the eyes of two children, Stevie and Rachel.
 It is mainly about how emotionally burdensome their youth was during Victorian times and how faith in Christianity provided comfort and direction during the many hardships.
 The miseries include the early death of the children’s mother, their father’s wretched descent into alcoholism, and their forced work as child laborers in a textile mill.
 At the mill, Stevie suffered an injury crippling him for the remainder of a now much-shortened life.

 The book’s title comes from an experience the two children had told in the first chapter.
 It described the happiest time in the children’s lives while attending a religious school and were yet part of an intact poor, yet happy family.
-The following chapters dealt with their mother’s death, their father’s descendance into alcoholism, and forcing both children to work in the textile mills to support his addiction.
-Along with six-hundred schoolmates, the two children took a railroad train from their soot-choked city neighborhood to a country-estate to explore and enjoy nature.
+The following chapters deal with their mother’s death, their father’s descent into alcoholism, and the forcing of both children to work in the textile mills to support his addiction.
+Along with six hundred schoolmates, the two children took a railroad train from their soot-choked city neighborhood to a country estate to explore and enjoy nature.
 The students were divided into manageable groups to partake in the planned activities.
 One group of older students and a few teachers followed the school principal, Mr. Vaughn, into the woods.
 He carried a wooden box with him that raised everyone’s curiosity.

 The pen which wrote these invisible words came from heaven.
 The photograph is the writing of the sunbeam.
 No human hand could trace words and letters needing the microscope to display them; but modern discovery has shown that, by means of these rays of pencil light, the minutest and most truthful representations are executed; and remember, that the same light which was made to write these words is that light by acting on different lenses, enables our eyes to discern them in all their distinctness and beauty.